 Recycling is one of the best ways to have a positive impact on the world in which we live.
 We must act fast as the amount of waste we create is increasing all the time.
 Recycling is important as waste has a negative impact on the natural environment.

 By reducing, reusing, and recycling our waste, we are helping to create a cleaner and healthier community for future generations.

 Recycling at home, school, and or at the workplace can be easy and convenient.
 With single-stream recycling, you can place all your recyclables: newspaper, junk mail, magazines, office paper, milk and juice cartons and cardboard along with your plastic, metal and glass containers into one recycling can or bin.
 No sorting of these type of recyclables is required in Visalia.

 For more information on specific recycling services and programs please click below.

 The National Prescription Drug Take Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
-The City of Visalia and Tulare County will host two drop off location in Visalia on Saturday April 28, 2018 from 10am to 2:00pm.
-Click on Drug Take Back Initiative to learn more.
+For more information please click a link: Drug Take Back Initiative, La Recolección De Medicinas.